Access online resources to learn, research or have fun!

 Read an exact digital copy of the Melville City Herald or other local newspapers published each Saturday by the Herald Newspaper Group: Fremantle Herald, Cockburn City Herald, Perth Voice.
 Click the "Archives" link on the website to access the different editions of the newspaper back to January 2012.

-Contains the full text of articles from hundreds of popular magazines and newspapers.
+Contains the full text of articles from hundreds of popular magazines and newspapers with archives going back a number of years depending on the title.
 Includes the full text (without photographs) of articles from News Corp Australia publications such as The Australian, The Herald-Sun (Melbourne), The Daily Telegraph (Sydney), The Northern Territory News, The Advertiser (Adelaide), The Mercury (Hobart).
 From Gale Cengage Learning.

-PressReader provides you with access to the latest issue of 5000 newspaper and magazine titles from 100 countries in 60 languages.
+PressReader provides you with access to the latest issue of 7000 newspaper and magazine titles from 100 countries in 60 languages.
 All publications include full text and images and look exactly the same as the printed version.
-You can also search in back issues from the last two months (depending on the title) or get instant translations of articles.
-Includes The West Australian, TechLife Australia, The Straits Times, The Guardian, The Scotsman and many more.
+You can also search in back issues from the last two months (depending on the title), read instant translations of articles or listen whilst articles are read to you.
+Includes The West Australian, Perth Sunday Times, Guardian Australia, The Saturday Paper, TechLife Australia, The Straits Times, The Guardian (UK), The Scotsman and many more.
 Note that due to publisher restrictions, a small number of the titles are not available when accessing PressReader on a mobile device.
 From NewspaperDirect.

 Helpful videos for PressReader: